-Asia will be home to three of the Bundesliga's biggest clubs during the summer, with Bayern Munich, Borussia Dortmund and Schalke all heading East for the Bundesliga World Tour.
-Eintracht Frankfurt, meanwhile, are currently in the USA.
-Bayern will face Arsenal and Inter Milan, and Dortmund will take on AC Milan in the International Champions Cup.
+Asia was home to three of the Bundesliga's biggest clubs during the summer, with Bayern Munich, Borussia Dortmund and Schalke all heading East for the Bundesliga World Tour.
+Eintracht Frankfurt, meanwhile, visited the USA.
+Bayern faced Arsenal and Inter Milan, and Dortmund took on AC Milan in the International Champions Cup.

-The Eagles, soaring to the West Coast of the United States, will play three MLS teams in three different locations.
-Schalke will meet Turkish champions Besiktas, and Italian giants Inter Milan, during their time in China.
+The Eagles, soaring to the West Coast of the United States, played three MLS teams in three different locations.
+Schalke met Turkish champions Besiktas and Italian giants Inter Milan during their time in China.

 Teams on tour (see all news, dates and events):